w3c/csswg-drafts/css-backgrounds/transition-updated-cr-2017-09.md

 @@@@ There has now been additional implementation feedback from multiple browsers.
-All current feedback (bar one item, see below) has been addressed and collected in the latest Disposition of Comments, so we would like to publish a new CR.@@@@@
+All current feedback has been addressed and collected in the latest Disposition of Comments, so we would like to publish a new CR.@@@@@

 @@@@--> Is there a new 2017 disposition of comments ??